Common eye conditions – signs and symptoms

 Leber’s Congenital Amaurosis (LCA) is an inherited eye condition, which appears at birth or in the first few months of life.
 This degenerative disease which progresses over time, is caused by the abnormal development of light-sensitive cells in the retina.
 It results in very reduced vision or blindness.

 Macular Degeneration is a condition affecting the central area of the retina called the macula.
-The macular is responsible for detailed vision, for uses such as reading.
+The macula is responsible for detailed vision, for uses such as reading.

 Macular Degeneration damages the central vision, but side or peripheral vision remains intact.
 For example, sufferers may be able to see the outline of a clock, but not the numbers or hands.
 There are both ‘wet’ and ‘dry’ forms of Macular Degeneration.
 People with Macular Degeneration may experience difficulty reading, writing, seeing colours, watching television and recognising faces, but devices such as magnifiers and additional lighting can help improve this.